PC-SRGAN: Physically Consistent Super-Resolution Generative Adversarial Network for General Transient Simulations: Discussion

 \section{Discussion}

-Beyond the considerable overall improvements in quality metrics, PC-SRGAN is particularly well suited to improve results for numerical solutions with sharp transitions and/or constant areas.
+Beyond the considerable overall improvements in quality metrics, PC-SRGAN is particularly well-suited to improve results for numerical solutions with sharp transitions and/or constant areas.
 Those benefits of PC-SRGAN are particularly visible in the case of Allen-Cahn simulations, where the solution lies within the range of $[-1,1]$ and typically exhibits characteristics akin to a two-state solution, with sharp transitions between vast areas where the values are either $1$ or $-1$ (see \autoref{fig:H1_paraview}a).
-One of the notable contributions of PC-SRGAN is its ability to mitigate ringing artifacts, which are spurious signals near sharp transitions, commonly observed in super-resolution outputs.
-Furthermore, PC-SRGAN also attenuates effectively the checkerboard patterns often present in regions with nearly constant values.
-By visualising the solution using gradient magnitude colouring and capping the colour bar for low values, we can visually assess the quality of gradients in these zones (\autoref{fig:H1_paraview}(b-d)).
+One of the notable contributions of PC-SRGAN is its ability to mitigate ringing artifacts, which are spurious signals near sharp transitions, commonly observed in SR outputs.
+Furthermore, PC-SRGAN also effectively attenuates the checkerboard patterns often present in regions with nearly constant values.
+Visualising the solution using gradient magnitude colouring, with the colour bar capped at low values, highlights the quality of gradients in these zones (\autoref{fig:H1_paraview}(b-d)).
 Beyond the quality of the transitions and the constant areas, the improvement of PC-SRGAN over SRGAN is also evident in the removal of larger artificial jumps in the solution, contributing to the quantitative enhancement of gradient consistency, as demonstrated in \autoref{tab:results}.

-The advantages of our approach also extend beyond super-resolution imaging and into the subsequent usage of those results.
+The advantages of our approach also extend beyond SR imaging and into the subsequent usage of those results.
 For instance, when machine learning is employed to produce surrogate models for numerical simulations, a high image quality measured solely by pointwise MSE, a \emph{first-order} metric, may conceal poor-quality results concerning downstream tasks.
 In numerical modelling, one often seeks accuracy in the gradients of model quantities on top of solution accuracy, as resulting forces (e.g., diffusion) are commonly derived from gradients, and the smoothness of the solution plays a crucial role in the quality of the results.
-The additional image quality assessment metric we introduced, GSNR, intuitively captures the compatibility of approximated gradients with ground truth; it helps demonstrate how the added physical consistency outperforms a standard point-wise loss approach.
+The additional image quality assessment metric we introduced, GSNR, intuitively captures the compatibility of approximated gradients with ground truth; it helps demonstrate how the added physical consistency outperforms a standard pointwise loss approach.